AceDataCloud/SunoAPI/README.md

 }
 ```

-You can see that we have obtained the content of two songs, including the title, preview image, lyrics, audio, video, and other content.
+It can be seen that we have obtained the content of two songs, including the title, preview image, lyrics, audio, video, and other content.

 The field descriptions are as follows:

 - success: Indicates whether the generation was successful; if successful, it is `true`, otherwise it is `false`.
-- data: A list containing detailed information about the generated songs.
+- data: A list that contains detailed information about the generated songs.
   - state: The song generation status, mainly includes four types, as follows:
     - succeeded: Generation successful
     - pending: In queue